alweera03/Venue-Classification-RAR-COMP6721/README.md

 ## Models
 ### Supervised Decision Tree Classifier
 The supervised model is trained using labelled data from the above-mentioned datasets.
-This model learns to classify images based on the features present in the labeled examples.
+This model learns to classify images based on the features present in the labelled examples.

 ### Semi-Supervised Decision Tree Classifier
 The semi-supervised model leverages both labelled and unlabeled data to improve classification performance.
-It initially trains on the labeled data and then refines its understanding using the unlabeled data.
+It initially trains on the labelled data and then refines its understanding using the unlabeled data.

 ### Training Process
 1. **Data Preprocessing**: Images are resized and normalized to ensure consistency.